$20 a Week for 10 Years: What Your Money Could Become

 Knowing the math is not the same as doing it.
 The good news: the barriers that used to keep regular people out of investing, the $3,000 account minimums, the $50 trade commissions, the advisors who would not call you back without six figures, are gone.
 You can set any of these up on your phone in about 10 minutes, with no minimum balance.
 Every option below runs on the same engine: dollar cost averaging, which simply means buying the same dollar amount on a fixed schedule no matter what the price is doing.
 (Need to free up the $20 first?
 Start with how to find the money.)

 High-yield savings account (HYSA).
 This is the training wheels option, best if you want zero risk and instant access to your cash.
-Pick an online bank like Ally, Marcus, or SoFi, which pay 4% to 5% APY instead of the big-bank 0.01%.
+Pick an online bank like Ally, Marcus, or SoFi, which pay in the high 3% to low 4% range as of August 2026 instead of the big-bank 0.01%.
+Rates move, so check before you open.
 Open the account (you need your Social Security number, an ID, and a funding source), then set a recurring $20 weekly transfer.
 FDIC insured, fully liquid, but after inflation your real return hovers near zero.
 This is where an emergency fund lives, not where wealth gets built.

 Index funds via fractional shares.
 Best for proven long-term growth you can leave alone for 5+ years.
 Open a free brokerage account at Fidelity, Charles Schwab, or Robinhood, all of which support fractional shares.
 Search for a broad index fund: common tickers are VTI (Vanguard Total Stock Market), VOO (Vanguard S&P 500), or FXAIX (Fidelity 500 Index).
 Set up a recurring $20 weekly buy and walk away.
 Fees are usually under 0.1% a year, and you own a slice of hundreds of companies in a single purchase.